superfly/docs/flyctl/cmd/fly_apps_list.md

-The APPS LIST command will show the applications currently registered and available to this user.
-The list will include applications from all the organizations the user is a member of.
-Each application will be shown with its name, owner and when it was last deployed.
+List the applications currently available to this user.
+The list includes applications from all the organizations the user is a member of.
+The list shows the name, owner (org), status, and date/time of latest deploy for each app.

 ## Usage